 Ok great, we have a great plan now.
 We also have a fixed budget, want it done by next week, and want all the bells and whistles.
 There are three dimensions to manage the design and delivery of a technology solution: budget, schedule, and scope.
 Waterfall methodologies are able to “de-risk” the variability of these dimensions at the cost of later technical debt.

 At best we can only control for two dimensions at the expense of leaving one dimension open to float.
 For instance, if you have a fixed budget and schedule, it is realistic to expect that the scope of the project will need to be flexible.
 The greater flexibility given to this “floating” dimension the higher probability that unknown unknowns can be discovered up front.

-Experimentation and iteration requires a change management process for not only for the culture, but an understanding that a transformational vision is required to drive what is an incremental change process.
+Experimentation and iteration requires a change management process not only for the culture, but an understanding that a transformational vision is required to drive what is an incremental change process.
 An explorative design process can be scary, however, when using an appropriate management process, the explorative design allows the dynamic dimensions of solution design to be controlled.
-Just remember, a goal without a plan, is a wish.
+Just remember, a goal without a plan is a wish.